flarum/docs/docs/contributing.md

 1. 🌳 **Branch** off the appropriate branch into a new feature branch.
     * *Bug fixes* should be sent to the latest stable branch.
     * *Minor* features that are fully backwards compatible with the current Flarum release may be sent to the latest stable branch.
-    * *Major* features should always be sent to the `master` branch, which contains the upcoming Flarum release.
+    * *Major* features should always be sent to the `main` branch, which contains the upcoming Flarum release.
     * Internally we use the naming scheme `<initials>/<short-description>` (eg. `tz/refactor-frontend`).

 2. 🔨 **Write** some code.